Insert or add watermarks to PowerPoint files for protection

 No editing controls are going to stop a user from taking a picture of their screen with their phone or (if printing is enabled) scanning a printed copy and sharing it.
 While you could ban smartphones from the workplace, this is not practical for most companies.
 This is why a watermark in PowerPoint can be so useful.
 A PowerPoint watermark:

-- Can remind employees of their training “do not copy, internal use only”, etc.
+- Can remind employees of their training (do not distribute without permission, etc.)

 - Can be used as a sharing deterrent for physical and digital copies (by including the name of the user they are distributed to)